franzbu/EnhancedSpaces.spoon/README.md

   customWallpaper = true, -- default: false
 ```

-Add the wallpapers you would like to use in the format `jpg` to the folder `~/.hammerspoon/Spoons/EnhancedSpaces.spoon/wallpapers/`.
-Name each file after the reflective mSpace, for example, `1.jpg` or `e.jpg`.
-If you name one file `default.jpg`, that wallpaper will be used whenever there is an mSpace with no pre-assigned wallpaper.
+Add the wallpapers you would like to use in the format `jpg` to the folder `~/.hammerspoon/Spoons/EnhancedSpaces.spoon/wallpapers/`, and name each file after the corresponding mSpace, for example, `1.jpg` or `e.jpg`.
+If you name one file `default.jpg`, that wallpaper will be used whenever there is an mSpace with no corresponding wallpaper.

 ### Padding
-In case you would like to change the padding in between the windows and/or between the windows and the screen border, add the following lines with values to your liking to your `init.lua`:
+In case you would like to change the gap in between the windows and/or between the windows and the screen border, add the following lines with values to your liking to your `init.lua`:

 ```lua
   -- padding between window borders and screen borders